Inaruslynx/SDI-Walkthrough/README.md

 NEXT_PUBLIC_CLERK_SIGN_UP_FORCE_REDIRECT_URL=/back-end/sign-up
 ```

-- In a console, navigate the nestjs-back-end folder and run:
+- In an admin commandline console, navigate the nestjs-back-end folder and run:

 ```bash
 pnpm build
 ```

-- Copy the `.env` into dist then in console:
+- Copy the `.env` into dist then in admin console:

 ```bash
 node installService.js
 ```

-- Navigate to next-front-end and run:
+- Navigate to next-front-end and run (as admin):

 ```bash
 pnpm build